 Process Paper / Annotated Bibliography

 Students with exhibit entries retain one copy and place three copies of their process paper/bibliography at their display by 9:00 a.m. on Monday.
 Students in first-round performance and documentary judging bring four copies to their presentation; the judges retain one copy and return three, which students bring to runoff presentations.
 Students with web entries include their process paper and bibliography in their online web site (see the rules in the NHD Rule Book).
 Students who prepare a historical paper are not required to create a process paper, but they must complete a bibliography.

 Performances and documentaries that advance to runoffs are announced in the Student Union by 2:30 p.m. on Monday.
 Exhibit, web site, and historical paper runoffs are not posted.
 Judges do not interview students again during the runoff phase in any category.

 The Lifetime Sports Complex is open to the public for viewing of exhibits, web sites, and historical papers from 3:30 to 5:00 p.m. on Monday.
 All exhibits must be removed by 6:00 p.m.

 Museum Open House

 On Monday evening, the Museum of Florida History invites students, teachers, and family members to visit from 5:30 to 7:00 p.m.
 The official state history museum, MFH interprets Florida's social history from prehistory to modern times with permanent and temporary exhibits.
-During the 2013 contest, a special exhibit, Reflections: Paintings of Florida 1865–1965, From the Collection of Cici and Hyatt Brown, will be on display.
+During the 2014 contest, a special exhibit, The Lure of Florida Fishing, will be on display.